javaee/glassfish/src/site/markdown/extensibility.md

 have the same set of [NORMAL] services.

-A bridge between two service locators is torn down by using the method [ExtrasUtilities.unbridgeServiceLocator][unbridgeservicelocator] or by shutting down the ServiceLocator supplying the services.
+A bridge between two service locators is torn down by using the method [unbridgeServiceLocator][unbridgeservicelocator] or by shutting down the ServiceLocator supplying the services.

 ### Error Handling